 Some caves were full of water, others were pitch black and still some possessed multiple entrances.

 The caves were astonishingly big.
-We felt extremely lucky to get to walk through them, since certain times of year they are completely submerged and battered by the pounding surf.
+We felt extremely lucky to get to walk through them, since certain times of year they are completely submerged and battered by the raging surf.

-These stacked rock shrines were probably one of the most mysterious but pretty things in some of these caves.
-There seemed to literally be 100s of them of all different sizes and intricacy levels.
+These stacked rock shrines were probably one of the most mysterious but intriguing things we saw in some of the caves.
+There seemed to literally be hundreds of them of all different sizes and intricacy levels.